-- Cotton: Quality, lightweight cotton is one of the most breathable fabrics and offers some airflow for drying out the dampness.
-Because cotton is a natural fiber, it absorbs moisture rather than repelling it (forcing the sweat to sit on your skin).
+Quality, lightweight cotton is one of the most breathable fabrics and offers some airflow for drying out the dampness.
+Because cotton is a natural fiber, it absorbs moisture rather than repelling it.

-- Rayon from Bamboo: Rayon from bamboo is a high-quality, absorbent, breathable and ultra-soft material.
-It’s also a hygienic and hypo-allergenic option due to its resistance to odor, mold, mildew and bacteria - even after multiple washings.
+Rayon from bamboo is a high-quality, absorbent, breathable and ultra-soft material.
+It’s also a hygienic and hypoallergenic option due to its resistance to odor, mold, mildew and bacteria, even after multiple washings.

-- Polyester: Polyester is a durable yet water resistant fabric, but don’t let these words fool you.
-“Water resistant” means it doesn’t absorb sweat.
+Polyester is a durable yet water-resistant fabric, but it doesn’t absorb sweat.
 Instead, the moisture sits on your skin or gets pushed to your outer layer.

-- Rayon: Rayon is lightweight & doesn’t trap heat, but because it’s a synthetic fabric, it repels water and doesn’t absorb it (i.e., not a good solution for heavy sweaters).
+Rayon is lightweight & doesn’t trap heat.
+However, because it’s a synthetic fabric, it repels water and doesn’t absorb it (i.e., not a good solution for heavy sweaters).

-How To Spot The Right Sweat Proof Shirt
+How To Find The Right Sweat Proof Shirt

 Now that you know how natural and synthetic materials respond to wetness, it’s time to find the fabric that will work best for your needs.

-Here are some basic guidelines for three common sweating scenarios:
+Here are some basic guidelines for four common sweating scenarios:

-When searching for workout gear that will keep you comfortable and dry through heavy exercise, try to avoid shirts that have been coated with water-absorbing properties.
+- Avoid shirts that have been coated or treated with water-absorbing properties.
 These will wash off with time.
-Instead, opt for polyester blends that wick sweat away from the body to keep you feeling cool.
+Instead, choose polyester blends that wick sweat away from the body to keep you feeling cool.

 The Best Undershirt For Sweat